RedHenDev/vibe/README.md

 -f glasts swarm view (no harm)

--f countdown indicator till next night time...
+DONE-f countdown indicator till next night time...

 -dev projectile pulse (light kick to other players and npcs)

--b vibes specials need to accumulate time, not reset due to set timeout from first vibe collected

 -dev woods in only certain areas; option to decide manually as well as 'background' deployment of wooded areas from world seed.